Training Dataset Dumper Tutorial#

 git clone ssh://git@gitlab.cern.ch:7999/atlas-flavor-tagging-tools/training-dataset-dumper.git

-In addition, you need to download a sample file which will be processed by the training-dataset-dumper.
-Note that it has a size of 237 MB and ensure that you have sufficient disk space.
+In addition, you need to download a sample file which will be processed by the TDD.
 You can retrieve it with the following commands:

 cd -